htylim/Ernesto/README.md

 - Customize TTS voice (maybe use the actual voice from Ernesto Tenembaum) and speed.

 - Keyboard shortcuts for faster activation.

+## Pending Tasks (to implement)

+- add unit testing for key components and logic
+- add encryption for API key storage
+- implement rate limiting for external APIs
+- implement quota management to prevent storage limits issues in chrome.storage.local
+- log errors to a service rather than console for production